NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Swift Retribution.md

 **Prerequisites** champion's reaction
 * * *
 The transgressions of your enemies fuel you to retaliate with divine speed.
-When an enemy triggers your champion's reaction, you are [[Conditions/Quickened|Quickened]] on your next turn.
+When an enemy triggers your champion's reaction, you are [[Quickened|Quickened]] on your next turn.
 You can use the extra action to move closer to that enemy or to Strike that enemy.

 *Source: Pathfinder Player Core 2*
 *ORC*